 Enter in the columns labeled "Before carryback" the amounts for the carryback year as shown on your original or amended return.
-If the return was examined, enter the amounts determined as a result of the examination.
+If the amounts were previously adjusted by you or the IRS, enter the amounts as adjusted.

-Computation of deductions, credits, and taxes when the NOL is fully absorbed.
-In refiguring your tax for the year to which the NOL is carried and fully absorbed, any income, deductions, or credits based on, or limited to, a percentage of your adjusted gross income generally must be refigured on the basis of your adjusted gross income determined after you apply the NOL carryback.
+Computation of income, deductions, and credits when the NOL is fully absorbed.
+In refiguring your tax for the year to which the NOL is carried and fully absorbed, any income, deductions, and credits based on, or limited to, a percentage of your adjusted gross income generally must be refigured on the basis of your adjusted gross income determined after you apply the NOL carryback.
 This includes:

+• The special allowance for passive activity

+- losses from rental real estate activities.

+- Taxable social security benefits.

+- IRA deductions.

+- Student loan interest deduction.

-- The special allowance for passive activity losses from rental real estate activities. - Taxable social security benefits. - IRA deductions. - Excludable savings bond interest. - The exclusion of amounts received under an employer's adoption assistance program. - Medical expenses. - Personal casualty and theft losses. - Miscellaneous deductions subject to the 2% limit. - Itemized deductions subject to the overall limit of section 68. - The phaseout of the deduction for personal exemptions. - The credit for child and dependent care expenses. - The credit for the elderly or the disabled. - The adoption credit. - The District of Columbia first-time homebuyer credit.
+- Excludable savings bond interest.

+- The exclusion of amounts received under an employer's adoption assistance program.

+- Medical expenses.

+- · Personal casualty and theft losses.

+- Miscellaneous deductions subject to the 2% limit.

+• Itemized deductions subject to the overall limit of section 68.

+- The phaseout of the deduction for personal exemptions. - The credit for child and dependent care expenses. - The credit for the elderly or the disabled. - The education credits. - The child tax credit. - The adoption credit.

+• The District of Columbia first-time homebuyer credit.